 My name is Rod Shearer.
-I’ve been a member of the APS since its inception way back when but haven’t
+I’ve been a member of the APAS since its inception way back when but haven’t

 made much of a contribution to date.Recently the position of Tech Adviser became vacant & I’m pleased to be

 My wife & I have owned a Cherokee 140 (RVK) since ’93 & have a Hangar & airstrip at our small farm near